Tejeet/Team_Purple/README.md

  ![Original Meetly](example/originalsm.gif) | ![Cloned Meetly](example/clonedsm.gif)

 This Project is made in Java Language with Android Studio IDE.
-We have used the core language and some third party dependency as mentioned below
+We have used the core Java and some third party dependency as mentioned below
 Dependency Used
 - [Circular View](https://github.com/hdodenhof/CircleImageView)
 - [Lottie Animation View](https://github.com/airbnb/lottie-android)